 Some days you really need something out of the ordinary to remind you why living in the 852 is one big ol’ adventure.
 Just because we love people-watching street side, or taking in the views from a rooftop terrace, doesn’t mean we don’t seek some sparkle, mystery or an out-of-the-ordinary experience.
-Lurking down alleyways, behind thick curtains, or up spiraling staircases are Hong Kong’s speakeasies and hidden bars.
-Finding them is an adventure in itself, so get moving, girls!
+Lurking down alleyways, behind thick curtains, or up spiral staircases are Hong Kong’s speakeasies and hidden bars.
+Finding them is an adventure in itself, so get moving!

 A hidden gem within The Landmark, Dr.Fern’s is an absolute must for gin lovers.
 Using organic and locally sourced ingredients and botanicals, and only premium gin, Dr. Fern’s cocktails are sure to cure any ailment.
 Tucked away in corner, two tiny office doors – one full-sized and one Alice in Wonderland-style –are all that hint to the doctor’s office behind.
 It also whips up daily seasonal cocktails, and if you can’t decide what to go for, the doctor is always on hand to prescribe the perfect tincture.